Chalcedony and its Many Varieties: Meaning, Healing Properties & Uses

 How is chalcedony formed?

-Chalcedony is formed when tiny silica crystals found in volcanic rock or other mineral-rich environments come together over time.
+Chalcedony is formed when tiny crystals of silica found in volcanic rock or other mineral-rich environments come together over time.
+Its chemical composition is primarily silicon dioxide.
 Imagine sugar dissolving in a cup of tea; similarly, silica dissolves in groundwater and then slowly solidifies, creating layers.
 These layers build up and eventually form chalcedony.
-The presence of other minerals and elements can influence its color and pattern, giving us the diverse range of chalcedony varieties we see today.
-So, in simple terms, chalcedony is like nature's own layered cake, made from crystallized silica and colored by Earth's natural ingredients.
+The presence of other minerals and elements can influence its colour and pattern, giving us the diverse range of chalcedony varieties we see today.
+So, in simple terms, chalcedony is like nature’s own layered cake, made from crystallized silica and coloured by Earth’s natural ingredients.

 Varieties of Chalcedony gemstones